-Part II: An oral examination of the content of the written field work exam may be required of student.
+Part II: An oral examination of the content of the written FW exam may be required of students if their performance on the written exam lacks specificity.
+Oral exams are scheduled at the discretion of faculty when a written exam has not met all requirements or answers need expansion.
 A Zoom meeting will be scheduled with a faculty member, who will conduct the oral exam, and will determine if the student 1) passes unconditionally, 2) passes with revisions, or 3) does not pass (fail).
 Students who pass with revisions will be given time to correct the exam.
 The time given is at the discretion of the faculty reviewer.
 The student may be asked to take another oral exam as well.
 NOTE: If program faculty determine the written part of the FW Exam to be inadequate, the student must retake the FW Exam the next time the exam is given.

-Students who fail the Admission to Fieldwork Exam will have the opportunity to automatically retake the exam at the next scheduled offering.
+Students who fail the Admission to FW Exam will have the opportunity to automatically retake the exam at the next scheduled offering.
 If a student fails the FW exam twice, they may be dismissed from the program.
 If a student fails to submit the remediation plan after an oral defense by the stated deadline, the student will have to retake the entire FW Exam the next exam is given.